Ninjanaut/BinaryExcelReader/docs/README.md

+# Ninjanaut.BinaryExcelReader
-Welcome to the BinaryExcelReader project website!
-BinaryExcelReader is lightweight C# library to ease loading data from Excel binary (xlsb) file format into DataTable object, based on Microsoft OLE DB Driver.
-Also supports xls, xlsx and xlsm formats.
+Welcome to the project website!
+BinaryExcelReader is lightweight C# library to ease loading data from binary Excel file format (XLSB) into DataTable object.
+Library is based on Microsoft OLE DB driver.
+Other formats XLS, XLSX and XLSM are also supported.

-> if you don't need to load .XLSB format, consider to use excel reader without OLE DB Driver dependency [Ninjanaut.ExcelReader](https://github.com/Ninjanaut/ExcelReader)
+> If you don't need to load XLSB format, consider to use excel reader without OLE DB driver dependency [Ninjanaut.ExcelReader](https://github.com/Ninjanaut/ExcelReader)

 # Installation